 1. Lubrication is easier

 Having period sex?
 No need to reach for the lube.
 If you usually need a bit of lube to get things moving, that’s already taken care of.
 No worrying about things drying out.
+Your watery period blood can keep things nice and lubricated.
 There’s just no need for any added cost or chemicals to get things slipping and sliding when you’ve got an all natural, ready to go lubricant.

 2. Cramps may be reduced by having sex during a period